hannushchenkos/CW_tasks/script/tasks.md

 73. Correct letters in str - https://www.codewars.com/kata/577bd026df78c19bca0002c0/
 74. Clear the domain name(RegEx) - https://www.codewars.com/kata/514a024011ea4fb54200004b
 75. Rock!
 Scissors!
 Paper! - https://www.codewars.com/kata/5672a98bdbdd995fad00000f/
+76. Find the first element of an array that is not consecutive - https://www.codewars.com/kata/58f8a3a27a5c28d92e000144/

 //===============================//